redis/redis-doc/topics/modules-api-ref.md

 The returned string must be freed with `RedisModule_FreeString()`, unless automatic memory is enabled.

-The string is created using the sds formatter function sdscatvprintf().
+The string is created using the sds formatter function `sdscatvprintf()`.

-The passed context 'ctx' may be NULL if necessary, see the `RedisModule_CreateString()` documentation for more info.
+The passed context `ctx` may be `NULL` if necessary, see the `RedisModule_CreateString()` documentation for more info.

 ## `RedisModule_CreateStringFromLongLong`